SEND information Report

 The children will obviously have many questions that will need to be answered.
 Some of these might already be covered within our general information pages or welcome packs.
 However, as these issues specifically relate to anxieties and concerns felt by the young people with SEND, we will endeavour to answer those questions as and when they arise.

-The point of contact for our school is Lindsay Clough (SENCO) or Jill Hibbs (Headteacher).
+The point of contact for our school is the headteacher and SENCO, Lindsay Clough.